c3333/cpp-docs.de-de/docs/parallel/concrt/reference/concurrency-namespace-functions.md

 ### <a name="return-value"></a>Rückgabewert

-Ein `bool` Wert, der angibt, ob `_value`eine Nutzlast in platziert wurde.
+Ein `bool` Wert, der angibt, ob eine Nutzlast in eingefügt wurde `_value` .

 ### <a name="remarks"></a>Bemerkungen

-Weitere Informationen finden Sie unter [Message Passing Functions](../../../parallel/concrt/message-passing-functions.md).
+Weitere Informationen finden Sie unter [Nachrichten Übergabe Funktionen](../../../parallel/concrt/message-passing-functions.md).

 ## <a name="wait"></a><a name="wait"></a>Warte